Quadratic Chabauty and rational points I: p-adic heights: Introduction

-for some differential $\omega $ in $H^0 (X_{K_{\mathfrak{p}} },\Omega ^1 _X )$.
-By further interpreting this $p$-adic path integral as a $p$-adic power series and solving for its zeros, in practice, one can often recover $X(K)$.
+for some differential $\omega $ in $H^0 (X_{K_{\mathfrak{p}} },\Omega ^1)$.
+By further interpreting this $p$-adic path integral as a $p$-adic power series and solving for its zeros, one can often effectively compute $X(K_{\mathfrak{p}} )_1$ (subject to the usual issues with inexact computation and $p$-adic precision) and in practice, one can often recover $X(K)$.
 This is known as the \emph{Chabauty-Coleman method}.

-The Chabauty-Coleman method requires that the Mordell-Weil rank of the Jacobian be less than the genus, which is somewhat restrictive.
-As such one would like to have a refinement of the Jacobian which remembers more information about the set $X(K)$.
-The insight of Kim \cite{kim:siegel} is that rather than trying to generalise the Jacobian of $X$, it is easier its Galois cohomological avatar: the Selmer group.
+The Chabauty-Coleman method requires that the Mordell-Weil rank of the Jacobian be less than the genus of the curve, which is somewhat restrictive.
+As such, one would like to have a refinement of the Jacobian which remembers more information about the set $X(K)$.
+The insight of Kim \cite{kim:siegel} is that, rather than trying to generalise the Jacobian of $X$, it is easier to generalise its Galois cohomological avatar: the Selmer group.
 In \cite{kim:chabauty}, Kim defined a family of \textit{Selmer varieties} $\Sel (U_n )$ giving a decreasing sequence of subsets \cite{balakrishnan2012non}